MikroTik hEX vs. hEX S: Which One Should You Choose?

 MikroTik hEX S (RB760iGS)

-Although it is affordable, compact, and simple to use, it also has a very potent twin core CPU running at 880 MHz and 256 MB of RAM.
+It is affordable, compact, and simple to use; it also has a very potent twin-core CPU running at 880 MHz and 256 MB of RAM.
 All of the advanced setups and configurations that RouterOS provides can be used with it.
 The device features a 1.25Gbit/s SFP cage, a USB 2.0 port, and a PoE output for Ethernet port #5.
-The same voltage that powers the unit can also power additional passive PoE-capable devices via port #5.

 Feature |